openipcamera/openipc-firmware/README.md

 7. The camera will appear on your network with a mac address similar to this: C8:02:8F:10:03:FA

-8. Username: dafang Password: ismart12
+8. To access the web interface, visit the camera's IP address in your browser (http://xxx.xxx.xxx.xxx).
+Username: dafang Password: ismart12

+9. RTSP stream (when enabled), rtsp://xxx.xxx.xxx.xxx:8554/unicast

 ### Known Issues: ###